A comforting winter potato and broccoli soup recipe (patatesli brokoli çorbası). That’s what’s on the agenda. Well, it is winter!

 But in the really cold winter months – and we do get some cold winters in Fethiye – it’s all about broccoli soup.

 Thick and healthy and creamy – but without the cream.
-This is potato and broccoli soup.
+This is broccoli soup without cream.

 The great thing about homemade soups is they’re easy.
 You can make a huge panful and they’re as healthy and tasty as you want them to be.